jathanasiou/hw-dissertation-validata2/README.md

 ### `nmp install`

-Required as a first step to download dependencies after checkout, or any changes in `package.json`.
+Required as a first step to download dependencies after checkout, or any changes in the `package.json` dependencies.

 ### `npm start`